SpeagleYao/Academic-Homepage/content/home/awards.md

     description: >-
       * Be designated as Successful Participant

-      * Restore the possible Ecology of Dragons in reality
+      * Restore the possible ecology of dragons in reality

       * Introduce factors such as geographical location, weather and characteristic to enrich the model